1-32 table of the most competitive hurling championships in Ireland

 Junior = Half a point

-(Four All-Ireland senior, ten Leinster senior, six All-Ireland inter, eleven Leinster intermediate, seven All-Ireland junior, fourteen Leinster junior)
+(Four All-Ireland senior, eleven Leinster senior, six All-Ireland inter, twelve Leinster intermediate, seven All-Ireland junior, fifteen Leinster junior)

 2 Galway - 65.5